cbmr-data/cbmr-data.github.io/esrum/source/tips/robust_scripts.rst

 *******************************************

-In addition to implementing the suggestions listed on this page, it is recommended that you use the shellcheck_ to check your bash scripts for common mistakes.
+In addition to implementing the suggestions listed on this page, it is recommended that you use the ShellCheck_ to check your bash scripts for common mistakes.

 For example, if we run shell check on the very first script shown on